 Know Your Goals

-What do you hope to get out of this race?
-Are you testing for time or endurance?
-Is your goal to lose weight or just get better at running?
-These are questions you should be asking yourself when you begin training for your 5k.
+The first step to preparing for any race is to know what your personal or athletic goals are.
+Are you trying to set a record, or increase your endurance?
+Maybe get into better shape?
 Write down all the short and long-term goals you hope to achieve in time for your race and revisit them occasionally as you progress through your training schedule.